mayukh42/pcdb/README.md

 ## Design

-Refer the svg files in wireframes/
+Refer the svg files in wireframes/, or sql schema in sql/